GrandpaBond/pxt-flexfx/README.md

 flexFX.builtInTune(tune): string
 ```
 This reporter block (which may be used as the first parameter of the ``||flexFX:playTune||`` block above)
-provides a drop-down list from which you can choose a built-in Tune to play.
+provides a drop-down list of titles, from which you can choose a built-in Tune to play.

 ## Setting the Tempo #flexFX-setNextTempo